 Your One Year Milestones are those big projects you want to achieve over the year.
 Whether you want them done in Q1 or Q4, they go in this column.

 Then, as you do your quarterly planning (if you want accountability and structure, book your CEO Strategy Day with me every quarter), you move over the project from the One Year Goals into the 90 Day Projects.

 For the next 90 days, you and your team live in this column.
-It’s your job to check in on progress of where your team is with these projects, assign sub-tasks and make sure these projects are broken down in a away that keeps everyone moving forward.
+It’s your job to check in on the progress of where your team is with these projects, assign sub-tasks and make sure these projects are broken down in a way that keeps everyone moving forward.